-This command creates a new directory /var/svn/repos which contains a Subversion repository.
+This command creates a new directory, /var/svn/repos, which contains a Subversion repository.
 This new directory contains (among other things) a collection of database files.
 You won't see your versioned files if you peek inside.
 For more information about repository creation and maintenance, see Chapter 5, Repository Administration.

-Subversion has no concept of a "project".
+Subversion has no concept of a "project."
 The repository is just a virtual versioned filesystem, a large tree that can hold anything you wish.
 Some administrators prefer to store only one project in a repository, and others prefer to store multiple projects in a repository by placing them into separate directories.
-The merits of each approach are discussed in the section called "Planning Your Repository Organization".
-Either way, the repository only manages files and directories, so it's up to humans to interpret particular directories as "projects".
+We discuss the merits of each approach in the section called "Planning Your Repository Organization".
+Either way, the repository manages only files and directories, so it's up to humans to interpret particular directories as "projects."
 So while you might see references to projects throughout this book, keep in mind that we're only ever talking about some directory (or collection of directories) in the repository.

-In this example, we assume that you already have some sort of project (a collection of files and directories) that you wish to import into your newly created Subversion repository.
+In this example, we assume you already have some sort of project (a collection of files and directories) that you wish to import into your newly created Subversion repository.
 Begin by organizing your data into a single directory called myproject (or whatever you wish).
-For reasons that will be clear later (see Chapter 4, Branching and Merging), your project's tree structure should contain three top-level directories named branches, tags, and trunk.
-The trunk directory should contain all of your data, while branches and tags directories are empty:
+For reasons explained in Chapter 4, Branching and Merging, your project's tree structure should contain three top-level directories named branches, tags, and trunk.
+The